How to Reduce DNS Lookups

 In this article, we'll provide you with some practical tips on how to reduce DNS lookups and improve your website's performance.

-What is a DNS Lookup?
+What is a DNS lookup?

 A DNS stands for Domain Name System which maintains records pertaining to which domain name maps to which IP address.
 This is commonly compared to a phonebook in that people's names are associated to a particular phone number.
 More specifically, a DNS lookup is the process of finding which IP the domain name belongs to.
 This system allows us to use user-friendly domains such as

-https://mydomain.com while still being able to communicate with the server that stores the requested information.
+www.example.com while still being able to communicate with the server that stores the requested information.

 The process of performing the DNS lookup falls on the responsibility of the browser.
 Upon accessing a web page, the browser finds all resources which require a DNS lookup and must wait until the lookup completes before it can download anything.

 To demonstrate an example of how DNS lookup time can impact webpage speed we'll run a test of